katherine-barbano/Breakout/README.md

 which power ups would actually hinder their ability to gather sufficient points, etc. so each level is functionally different for the user, since the game goals are changing each level.
+Implemented a scoreboard to accompany the you won/you lost screen.
+As the Game is played in a given window, the Game compiles a list of the highest scores achieved so far and displays them if the player's game terminates.
+If not enough games have been played to populat the entire score board, the unpopulated high scores say TBD.

 ### Notes/Assumptions